followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPreparing.md

 <!--typeFunctionParamType1_field4-->String<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
 The editor's location.
 One of *'dataRow'*, *'filterRow'*, *'headerRow'* or *'searchPanel'*.
-Options passed to the handler depend on this value.
+Options passed to the function depend on this value.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->value<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->any<!--/typeFunctionParamType1_field5-->